Still Aware

 Key Research Finding

 Research shows that addressing modifiable risk factors during pregnancy can significantly reduce the likelihood of stillbirth.
-Simple, evidence based interventions and increased awareness have been shown to improve outcomes and save lives.
+Simple, evidence-based interventions and increased awareness have been shown to improve outcomes and save lives.

 Early recognition of concerns and timely monitoring can make a measurable difference.
 Many families who seek prompt medical advice when something feels different go on to receive care that protects their baby.
 Awareness, vigilance, and partnership with healthcare professionals remain critical protective factors.